 For each loan, the borrower usually must maintain with the Fund's custodian collateral with an initial market value at least equal to 102% of the market value of the domestic securities loaned (or 105% of the market value of foreign securities loaned), including any accrued interest thereon.
-Such collateral will be marked-to-market daily, and if the coverage falls below 100%, the borrower will be required to deliver additional collateral equal to at least 102% of the market value of the domestic securities loaned (or 105% of the foreign securities loaned).
+Such collateral will be marked-to-market daily, and if the coverage falls below 100%, the borrower will be required to deliver additional collateral equal to at least 102% of the market value of the domestic securities loaned (or 105% of the other additional collateral equal to at least 102% of the market value of the domestic securities loaned (or 105% of the foreign securities loaned).

-A Fund retains all or a portion of the interest received on investment of the cash collateral or receives a fee from the borrower.
+The Fund retains all or a portion of the interest received on investment of the cash collateral or receives a fee from the borrower.
 The Fund also continues to receive any distributions paid on the loaned securities.
 The Fund seeks to maintain the ability to obtain the right to vote or consent on proxy proposals involving material events affecting securities loaned.
 However, the Fund bears the risk of delay in the return of the security, impairing the Fund's ability to vote on such matters.
 The Fund may terminate a loan at any time and obtain the return of the securities loaned within the normal settlement period for the security involved.